LordNoteworthy/software-engineering-notes/Clean-Architecture.md

     - don't need a massive requirements doc and huge issue tracking systems.
     - require a fraction of human resources to maintain, efforts are minimized, functionality and flexibility are maximized.

-## 1. What is design and architecture
+## Chapter 1.
+What is design and architecture

 - the word __architecture__ is often used in the context of something at a _high level_ that is divorced from the low-level details, whereas __design__ more often seems to imply structures and decisions at a _low level_.
 - the low-level details and the high-level structure are all part of the same whole, they form a continuous fabric that defines the shape of the system.
 You can't have one without the other; indeed __no clear deviding__ lines separates them.